Continued from Mennonite Business as Usual

 When looking at Rick’s “sweet ride,” I looked at the big picture.
 It wasn’t a buggy, it had a stereo and four rubber tires.
 That meant more to me than anyone would ever understand.
 Even if I attempted to explain that to any of them, I didn’t think that they would get it.

-While I sat there watching how people interacted with each other, I realized how different their behaviour was from what I was used to.
+While I sat there watching how people interacted with each other, I realized how different their behavior was from what I was used to.
 I thought that the cappuccino everyone went so nuts over wasn’t even that good.
 It was way too sweet in my opinion, but I would never say that out loud.

 Derek the supervisor suddenly came to check on us more than he usually did.
 Every time he checked up on us he asked, “How are you doing, Anna?”
 I wondered if Hilary told him to keep a close eye on me.

 I reminded myself that I wasn’t going to overthink everything anymore like I had been doing.
-As strange as it was, I tried to just enjoy the sudden interest in me.
+As strange as it was, I tried to just enjoy the sudden interest everyone had in me.
 After all, I had always wanted to be part of it all and socialize with as many people as I could.
 I figured that I would learn about the world a lot faster that way.

 Christina’s boyfriend Rick was still working the dayshift.
 He often visited her during the lunch hour.
 He always included me in everything.
 He often brought us cappuccinos and they even took me along to a fancy restaurant once.
 Just because that was the kind of people they were.